-In coversation with Sukrita Paul Kumar, a writer and poet (2013)
+In conversation with Sukrita Paul Kumar, a writer and poet from Delhi

 She has been recipient of several national and international grants and fellowships and has lectured at Cambridge University, SOAS (London University) and several Canadian and American Universities on Indian literature.